-Personally, I’ve found that if I spend several consecutive months in New York City without taking outdoors-oriented vacations, I start to get extremely anxious, don’t sleep well, become chronically lethargic, and feel unfocused and scattered.
+Personally, I’ve found that if I spend several months in the city without getting outside, I start to get anxious, sleep poorly, become chronically lethargic, and feel unfocused and scattered.
 The stress caused by not being in a natural environment suppresses my immune system and I come down with colds that never seem to go away.
-When I spend time in nature regularly, on the other hand, I feel more peaceful, upbeat, relaxed, confident, and happy.
-I also feel great physically, and rarely if ever come down with a cold.
+When I spend time in nature regularly, on the other hand, I feel more peaceful, upbeat, relaxed, and confident.
+I also feel great physically, and rarely come down with a cold.

 Connecting with nature to save the planet

 Health benefits aren’t the only reason for us to spend time outdoors.
-It’s crucial that we cultivate a meaningful relationship with nature so that we understand what’s at stake when our planet is being pillaged, polluted, and destroyed in the name of our consumer culture, and particularly our culture’s appetite for meat and dairy.
+We need to cultivate a meaningful relationship with nature so that we understand what’s at stake when our planet is being pillaged and polluted for our passing conveniences and.
 The more distance that we allow to lapse between ourselves and nature, the more apathy we develop towards it.
 If we are going to save the environment and ourselves from destruction, then we must make a serious effort to mend the disconnect that we’ve created.